dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 Hyperdb is an abstraction layer providing a general purpose distributed key/value store over the hypercore protocol.
 It is an iteration on the hyperdrive directory tree implementation, building on top of the hypercore append-only log abstraction layer.
-Keys are path-like strings (eg, `/food/fruit/kiwi`), and values are arbitrary binary blobs (generally under a megabyte).
+Keys are path-like strings (e.g., `/food/fruit/kiwi`), and values are arbitrary binary blobs (generally under a megabyte).

-Hyperdrive (used by the Dat application) is expected to be re-implemented on top of hyperdb for improved performance with many files (eg, millions).
+Hyperdrive (used by the Dat application) is expected to be re-implemented on top of hyperdb for improved performance with many files (e.g., millions).
 The hyperdrive API should be largely unchanged, but the `metadata` format will be backwards-incompatible.